blayzestone/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+  An adaptive website uses predefined screen sizes to deliver a good experience on different screen sizes.
+A responsive website uses fluid widths, sizes, and layouts to look good on different screen sizes.

 2. Describe what it means to be mobile first vs desktop first.

+  A mobile first approach is to build the website for mobile devices and then adapt it to larger screens.
+A desktop first approach is the opposite of that.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+  The browser default font-size is 16px.
+62.5% is 10px of the default browser font-size, which makes calculating rem font size easier (multiples of ten).
+The reason 62.5% is used instead of setting 10px is so that users won't have their browser settings overwritten by the website.
+Thus making the site more accessible for people with visual impairments.

 4. How would you describe preprocessing to someone new to CSS?

+  Preprocessing is additional syntax, additional ways of writing thee styles, that makes styling a website faster and easier.
+The syntax is converted to vanilla/traditional css by a compiler.
+Here is a visual example:
+    Syntax => Compiler => CSS

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+  Parametric mixins are my favorite concept because it is so flexible to use.
+Using mixins with animations effectively is what's giving me trouble and will require some additional self-study and exerimentation.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.